scordio/jimfs-junit-jupiter/README.md

 ## Motivation

-Today, it is already possible to use Jimfs and JUnit Jupiter together to create in-memory temporary directories for testing.
+Today it is already possible to use Jimfs and JUnit Jupiter together to create in-memory temporary directories for testing.
 However, it requires Jimfs in-memory file system handling hooked into JUnit Jupiter test lifecycle callbacks, a boilerplate that users must implement on their own.